The famed ‘Jericho banana’ is vanishing. Under Israeli occupation, there’s not enough water.

 When Afyet’s grandfather planted his first banana trees in the 1970s, the area had been a storied producer of the fruit for decades.
 The Jericho banana, sweet and small, was popular in markets from Kuwait to Baghdad.
 Hundreds of small growers made good livings.
 One banana baron started a short-lived airline.

-“We called it ‘Green Gold,’” said Afyet, whose 32-acre family enterprise never stretched to grand corporate schemes but did allow them to buy land, a few horses and once a taxi to run as a side business in the village.
+“We called it ‘green gold,’ ” said Afyet, whose 32-acre family enterprise never stretched to grand corporate plans but did allow them to buy land, a few horses and, once, a taxi to run as a side business in the village.

 Afyet said he used to export 1,400 tons of bananas a year along with four partner growers.
-Now, the shops in al-Auja sell bananas imported from Israel, and Afyet is the only one still growing them.
+Now, the shops in Auja sell bananas imported from Israel, and Afyet is the only one still growing the fruit.

-The area’s banana acreage has plummeted from about 1,500 acres to less than 130 in the last decade, according to Ahmad Fares, the Jericho and Jordan Valley director of the Palestinian Ministry of Agriculture.
+The area’s banana acreage has plummeted from about 1,500 acres to less than 130 in the past decade, according to Ahmad Fares, the Jericho and Jordan Valley director of the Palestinian Agriculture Ministry.
 He credits the region’s heat and high oxygen levels — at an elevation of 850 feet below sea level — with the fruit’s rich flavor.

 “They are sweet as sugar,” he said.
 He said he can still see bananas thriving just over the Jordan River, where Jordanian farmers enjoy the same conditions with easier access to water.

 At his peak, Afyet employed 20 workers.
-He began letting them go after the 2006 season marked a steep drop in water.
+He began letting them go after a steep drop in water in the 2006 season.
 He experimented with other crops, mostly vegetables, but in the driest years, when the spring stopped running as early as May, he left his fields to work for growers in Netiv HaGdud, a settlement five miles away.

 The difference in water use he saw there was stark.
 The herb and produce greenhouses have access to the pumps and pipes of Mekorot, the Israeli water company that pumps water from all three of the limestone aquifers that underlie the Jordan Valley and distributes it among the settlements.
-Additionally, a huge waste treatment plant nearby converts sewage from Jerusalem into gray water suitable for irrigation by Israeli farmers.
+Additionally, a huge waste-treatment plant nearby converts sewage from Jerusalem into gray water suitable for irrigation by Israeli farmers.

 Afyet used to work near a glittering swimming pool.
 “With water from that pool, I could irrigate five dunams for a year,” he said, referring to the local land unit that equals about a quarter of an acre.

-Like many Palestinian farmers, Afyet says he has asked Israeli authorities to drill a new well on his property, or to purchase water from Mekorot, including gray water.
+Like many Palestinian farmers, Afyet says he has asked Israeli authorities to drill a new well on his property or to let him buy water from Mekorot, including gray water.
 He said his applications were repeatedly rejected.

 “They won’t even sell us the dirty water,” he said.